[EN] The city of shades

 11:15-11:45 Proposal for groupwork and group dynamization

-11:45-13:30 Documenting shades in context, by Carla Boserman (UCM): a guided walk through different areas of Poblenou –– (1) central park of Poblenou and surroundings of Ca l’Alier, (2) park Poblenou and Bogatell beach, (3) Carrer Marià Aguiló and (4) the Poblenou superblock –– documenting shadow configurations in groups
+11:45-13:30 Documenting shades in context, by Carla Boserman (UCM): a guided walk through different areas of Poblenou –– (1) Central Park of Poblenou, (2) the Poblenou superblock, (3) c. de Marià Aguiló, and (4) Poblenou Park and Bogatell beach –– documenting shadow configurations in groups

 13:30-14:00 Collective discussion